solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 send a notification to the operations team.

-![Read more icon] [Set up alerts on metrics for Azure Database for PostgreSQL-Flexible Server]
+![Read more icon] [Set up alerts on metrics for Azure Database for PostgreSQL Flexible Server-Flexible Server]

 ### Server Logs

 Server logs from Azure Database for PostgreSQL Flexible Server can also be extracted through the Azure platform *resource logs*, which track data plane events.
 Azure can route these logs to Log Analytics workspaces for manipulation and visualization through KQL.

 In addition to Log Analytics, the data can also be routed to Event Hubs for third-party integrations and Azure storage for long-term backup.

 ### PostgreSQL audit logs

 PostgreSQL has a robust built-in audit log feature.
 This [audit log feature is disabled] in Azure Database for PostgreSQL Flexible Server by default.
 Server level logging can be enabled by changing the `audit_log_enabled` server parameter.
 Once enabled, logs can be accessed through [Azure Monitor] and [Log Analytics] by turning on [diagnostic logging][Set up diagnostics].

 In addition to metrics, it is also possible to enable PostgreSQL logs to be ingested into Azure Monitor.
 While metrics are better suited for real-time decision-making, logs are also useful for deriving insights.
 One source of logs generated by Flexible Server is PostgreSQL *audit logs*, which indicate connections, DDL and DML operations, and more.
 Many businesses utilize audit logs to meet compliance requirements, but they can impact performance.

 > ![Warning] **Warning**: Excessive audit logging can degrade server
 > performance, so be mindful of the events and users configured for